adrianocastro189/multi-targets/README.md

 # MultiTargets

+**⚠️ NOV 11, 2024 - THIS PROJECT IS PAUSED FOR AN INDEFINITE PERIOD:** Due to other dev priorities requiring my attention in recent weeks, I have decided to pause the development of MultiTargets.
+I greatly appreciate all the support and feedback received so far and intend to resume work as soon as I complete the ongoing projects.

 **MultiTargets** allows players to create and maintain **target lists**, which are lists of names that can be used to quickly target using a key binding.